The Full Roadmap: Where You Are and What Comes Next

 The Complete System in Review

 This is not a collection of disconnected tips.
-It is an integrated system where each phase builds capability required by the next.
+It is an integrated system where each phase builds the capability required by the next.
 Skipping phases creates structural weakness.
 Following the sequence builds compounding strength.

 Phase 1: Foundations of Islamic Finance

-The phase covers: riba (interest prohibition) and its comprehensive implications.
+The phase covers: riba (interest prohibition) and its full implications.
 Gharar (excessive uncertainty) and how it appears in modern financial products.
 Maysir (gambling) and the line between speculation and investment.
 Halal and haram income classification.
 Zakat as a wealth purification system.
 Islamic contract types that enable Shariah-compliant commerce.

 Fifteen articles cover this phase.
 Start with Islamic Economic Principles in a Debt-Driven World.
-Complete the phase with the Phase 1 Checklist.

 Phase 2: Debt Elimination